emberjs/guides/source/routing/rendering-a-template.md

     this.render('favoritePost', {   // the template to render
       into: 'posts',                // the template to render into
-      outlet: 'post',              // the name of the outlet in that template
+      outlet: 'post',              // the name of the outlet in that template });
-      controller: 'blogPost'        // the controller to use for the template });
     this.render('comments', {
       into: 'favoritePost',
       outlet: 'comment',
-      controller: 'blogPost'
     });
   }
 });